MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_MXXLab05_Model_App.md

 * Select specific views and forms for Visits and Buildings
 * Security personnel typically work in a single building.
 How would you provide an easy way for them to display visits only for a selected building?
 * How would you restrict access to specific entities, e.g. Buildings should be read-only for all staff members except the administrators?
-* What Dashboards would you consider adding to the app?s
+* What Dashboards would you consider adding to the app?